 A discovery dispute is a special procedure that allows the parties to receive a (relatively) quick hearing to resolve issues that arise during discovery.
 Bringing a discovery dispute is the only way the Court allows the parties to address these kinds of discovery issues in a typical District of Delaware case (including both patent and non-patent cases).

-Is This in the Rules or What?
+Is This in the Rules?

 Discovery disputes are not mentioned in the local rules, but all of the judges have discovery dispute procedures in their form scheduling orders.